Cognitive Dissonance And Ways To Resolve It

 • What steps would I need to take in order to get rid of the dissonance?

-• Do I have to alter certain behaviors?
+• Do I have to alter certain behaviours?
 Or do I need to change my mind or idea?

 • What is the most important thing for me to eliminate the confusion?